Quick Summary

 Blade Authorization Not Rendering Correctly

-When Blade templates fail to display content based on user permissions, it’s often due to incorrect usage of directives or underlying logic errors.
+When using Blade templates fail to display content based on user permissions, it’s often due to incorrect usage of directives or underlying logic errors.
 Debugging can pinpoint where the issue lies.

 Check Directives: Confirm that you’re using the correct Blade directives, such as @can and @cannot, with proper parameters: